Kutre Dulecha

-Kutre Dulecha (born August 22, 1978 in Sidamo) is a middle distance runner from Ethiopia.
+Kutre Dulecha (born August 22, 1978, in Sidamo) is an Ethiopian middle distance runner.
 She mainly competes in 1500 metres, where she set a world junior record in 1997.
 She became world indoor champion in 2004, Ethiopia's first ever women's 1500 m medalist at the championships.
 She won the women's short course at the 2000 IAAF World Cross Country Championships.